 - Security group resource is created and attached to the instance to define the incoming and outgoing traffic to the instances.

 Resources : aws_instance,aws_keypair,aws_security_group

-Generate the plan to verify the creation process using the “terraform plan” command
+- Once the resource files are created, use the plan action verify the creation process generate the plan action using the “terraform plan” command.

 Finally, the whole infrastructure has been provisioned on the AWS cloud using the tool Terraform.
 Now, Terraform helps with infrastructure as code and automation could be completed in a quick and efficient manner.